JoseQuintas/hwgui/samples/Readme.txt

   9) MinGW64: Syntax error in rc file, hex values not allowed any more, must be following:
      <name> BITMAP "<file.bmp>"

- 10) Binary container manager: See instructions in inline command.
+ 10) Binary container manager: See instructions in inline comment.
 For this sample a sample binary container is stored here: image/sample.bin.
      It contains all images needed for this sample.
      For creating and editing binary container you find the utility "Binary container manager" in directory "utils/bincnt".
+     Binary DBF container manager: See instructions in inline comment.
+     Sample container:  bindbf.dbf and bindbf.dbt
+     For creating and editing binary DBF container you find the utility "Binary container manager" in directory "utils/bincnt".

  11) Read more about the handling of hex value resources in file "utils/bincnt/Readme.txt".